aura-nw/docs/docs/product/aurascan/getting-started/stake/staking-your-coin.md

 ![Undelegate a validator](/img/aurascan/Getting_Started_Staking_your_coin_Undelegate.png)

-You have to sign transaction and pay the transaction fee on the wallet provider you have connected before.
+You have to sign the transaction and pay the transaction fee on the wallet provider you have connected before.

 ![Sign transaction](/img/aurascan/sign_txn.PNG)

-After the transaction have been executed successfully, unbondings list will be shown in both Validators list view page sectiion `Unbondings` and `Stake` section in `My account` details.
+After the transaction has been executed successfully, unbondings list will be shown in both Validators list view page sectiion `Unbondings` and `Stake` section in `My account` details.

 ![Unbondings](/img/aurascan/Getting_Started_Staking_your_coin_unbonding_1.png)